Expense Report Preparation FAQs

 - Who was the expense for and what is their business relationship to the university?

-While all of these questions may not apply to every business expenses, the information should be included when relevant.
+While all of these questions may not apply to every business expense, the information should be included when relevant.

-What supporting documentation should be attached to the expense reports (i.e. required receipts)?
+What supporting documentation should be attached to the expense reports?

 All individuals requesting reimbursement or incurring business and travel expenses are required to scan and attach original receipts to substantiate their business expenses, except in the case of per diem reimbursements.
-All single expenditures of $75 and greater need to be accompanied by original receipts.
-If, in rare cases, original receipts are not available, a Missing Receipt Form must be completed.
+All single expenditures of $75 and greater must be accompanied by original and itemized receipts.
+Photocopies of credit card charge slips or statements are not sufficient.
+Estimates should not be provided; finalized receipts/bills are required, including rental vehicles and hotels.
+Tear-off stubs for meals should be accompanied by a cash register receipt.
+In rare cases where original or itemized receipts are not available, a Missing Receipt Form [.pdf] must be completed.

 See the Expense Documentation section of the Business and Travel Expense Policy for additional information.

-Using the expense type "Unallowable" is not a recommended default expense type for items that do not fit the options on the template pick list.
-If the expense doesn't exactly fit in one of the expense types available, the expense type that is closest should be selected.
-If you need further guidance, contact the Travel and Expense Reporting team at firstname.lastname@example.org.
+Do not use the expense type "Unallowable" as a default for items that do not fit the options on the template pick list.
+If the expense does not exactly fit in one of the expense types available, the expense type that most closely represents the expense should be selected.
+For further guidance, contact firstname.lastname@example.org.

 How do you add an object code that is not listed on one of the expense report templates?

-To request the addition of an object code to the expense report template(s), you can send an email to the Travel and Expense Reporting team (email@example.com) with what object code you believe should be added and a business reason as to why this should be added.
-Once the request is received, the request will be routed for review and approval.
+To request the addition of an object code to the expense report template(s), please send an email to email@example.com describing the object code you believe should be added and the reason why you believe it should be added.
+Once the request is received, it will be routed to the Controller’s Office for review and approval.
 When/if the request is approved, the object code will be added to the appropriate template.

-Why won’t my PTA string work when I try to use it in creating an expense report?
+Why won’t my Project Task Award (PTA) account string work when creating an expense report?

-There are several reasons for why PTA strings may not be able to be used in creating an expense report.
+There are several reasons why PTA strings may not work when creating an expense report.
 These reasons include: